 2. Services and Plans

-2.1 When you sign-up for the Services you will need to select a 12 month Plan (this is your Plan’s Annual Cycle).
+2.1 When you sign-up for the Services you will need to select at least a 12 month Plan (this is your Plan’s Annual Cycle).
 Each Plan describes the Services included, the Fees, the applicable billing cycle for those Fees and the total annual membership amount to be paid and may also include other information.

 2.2 At the end of each Annual Cycle your Plan will automatically extend for a further Annual Cycle, unless either Party terminates these Terms in accordance with clause 22.2 or these Terms are otherwise terminated in accordance with clause 22.
 If you make changes to your Plan during its current Annual Cycle and these changes take effect within its current Annual Cycle, your Plan’s Annual Cycle will restart.